Island Hopping Beyond Bali To The Gili Islands

 It’s famous for it’s local food but also for Anthony Bourdain’s endorsement in his travel show ‘No Reservations‘.

-The restaurant specialises in the Balinese culinary experience known as ā€˜Babi Guilingā€™Ā which is roasted suckling pig.
-You can get this traditional dish in lots of places on Bali but this particular restaurant is famous as a place of pilgrimage for lovers of roasted sucking pig.
+You can get this traditional dish in lots of places on Bali (and there are three different Ibu Oka Restaurants in various locations) but this particular restaurant (Ibu Oka #3) is famous as a place of pilgrimage for lovers of roasted sucking pig.

-Now, those who know me will know that Iā€™m not normally a meat eater, but I do on occasion make an exception while Iā€™m travelling the meal is of cultural significance.
+Now, those who know me will know that I’m not normally a meat eater but I do on occasion make an exception while I’m travelling and if the meal is of cultural significance.

-It took us many wrong turns down narrow streets to find the restaurant and so when we did eventually stumble across it we were both convinced weā€™d found it purely by accident!
+So when we did eventually stumble across it we were convinced we’d found it purely by accident!

-We decided it was well worth the effort to find the original and the most famous ā€˜Babi Guilingā€™ in Bali.
+We decided it was well worth the price and the effort to find the original and the most famous ‘Babi Guiling’ in Bali.

 At the world famous Ibu Oka Restaurant in Ubud